- Enjoy a full-day walking tour of Buenos Aires and visit some of the city's most iconic sites

 Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
 Some upscale restaurants can be found here, as can Puente de la Mujer, a bridge whose sleek and sensual lines define its title of "Woman's Bridge."

-Barrio San Telmo, which is BA’s oldest neighborhood and boasts a vibrant tango and arts scene.
-Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the uniquely bohemian atmosphere.
-Sundays are especially buzz with activity as the main street market comes alive around Plaza Dorrego.
+Barrio San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
+Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the unique bohemian atmosphere.
+Sundays are especially buzzing as the main street market comes alive around Plaza Dorrego.

 Day 3: Gaucho Experience at Estancia Santa Susana

-Just as North Americans has their cowboys, Argentines have their gauchos.
+Just as North Americans have their cowboys, Argentines have their gaúchos.
 This frontier culture is strongest in the Pampas (prairies) immediately surrounding the capital, as this is where the country was first settled.
-Gauchos are national symbols in Argentina, whether it's the real-life horsemen who still exist today, or the folk heroes of epic Argentine poems, like Martín Fierro, whose stories are passed down over the generations.
+Gaúchos are national symbols in Argentina, whether it's the real-life horsemen who still exist today or the folk heroes of epic Argentine poems, like Martín Fierro, whose stories are passed down over the generations.

 After lunch, you'll be treated to even more entertainment.
-The gauchos will continue to showcase their abilities, this time as they perform a series feats known as carreras de sortijas ("ring races").
-These are typical in gaucho equine competition and showcase these cowboys' great skills on horseback.
+The gaúchos will continue to showcase their abilities, this time as they perform a series of feats known as carreras de sortijas (ring races).
+These are typical in gaúcho equine competitions and showcase these cowboys' great skills on horseback.
 You will end the day at the estancia with a late-afternoon serving of mate, the popular tea-like infusion that is an indispensable part of Argentine culture.

-By the time you transfer back to your hotel in the evening, you can be happy in the knowledge that you've enjoyed a traditional Argentine frontier experience.
+By the time you transfer back to your hotel in the evening, you can be happy with the knowledge that you've enjoyed a traditional Argentine frontier experience.

 Chat with a local specialist who can help organize your trip.

 After breakfast, you will be transferred to the Buenos Aires airport for your flight to Puerto Iguazu.
-This city is home to the Argentinian side of Iguazu falls, the world's largest waterfall system.
+This city is home to the Argentine side of Iguazú Falls, the world's largest waterfall system.
 Upon arrival in Puerto Iguazu, you will be transferred to your hotel.